 - Remove the pan from the heat and allow the mixture to cool just slightly (you don’t want it to harden!), then you can add in the essential oils.
 The myrrh is a thick oil, and it takes a minute to get going, so be prepared for that.
 The rest of the oils are very runny, so be careful to not overdo it on the essential oils.

 - Pour your dry skin balm into the containers until it reaches just under the top edge.

-- Apply the balm to any areas of the skin that need moisture, or are flaky and dry.
+- Apply the dry skin balm to any areas that need moisture, or are flaky and dry.
 For itchy skin, do the same.

 - You can repeat this process as needed, and if you are really having major issues, apply a drop or two of the recommended essential oils themselves on top of the salve as well and rub in.